 Concessions and Junior Tickets

-All supporters aged under 12 will be admitted into league matches free of charge in all areas except clubGold, clubPlatinum and clubBlack if accompanied by a full paying adult (maximum of two free Under-12s per adult) AND only if they are a Young Dons member.
-Supporters under 12 will also be eligible to apply for a Season Ticket for the £10 membership cost in all ground areas and £50 in clubRed but again this Season Ticket must be purchased along with a full paying adult.
-The Club reserves the right to withdraw any Under-12 Season Ticket which is not adequately utilised.
-Free under-12 tickets are not available in clubGold, clubPlatinum or clubBlack.
+All supporters aged under 12 will be admitted into league matches free of charge in all areas except clubGold, clubPlatinum and clubBlack if accompanied by a full paying adult (maximum of two free Under 12s per adult) AND only if they are a Young Dons member.
+Supporters under 12 will also be eligible to apply for a season ticket for the £10 membership cost in all ground areas and £50 in clubRed but again this season ticket must be purchased along with a full paying adult.
+The Club reserves the right to withdraw any Under-12 season ticket which is not adequately utilised.
+Free Under-12 tickets are not available in clubGold, clubPlatinum and clubBlack.

 When applying for tickets for the first time it will be necessary to provide proof of age, once this has been seen it will not be necessary to provide it again for any further tickets purchased through the Box Office.

-The Club’s Customer Services contact for all disabled supporters is Gayle Sharpe who can be reached on 01908 622901 or firstname.lastname@example.org.
+The Club’s Customer Services contact for all disabled supporters is Gayle Zeolla, who can be reached on 01908 622901 or email@example.com.

-A limited number of matchday car parking spaces are available for disabled supporters and these should be pre-booked by email at email@example.com or by telephone 01908 622901.
+A limited number of matchday car parking spaces are available for disabled supporters and these should be pre-booked by emailing firstname.lastname@example.org or by calling 01908 622901.
 No parking fee is payable by valid Blue Badge holders but the location of the parking space will be subject to availability.
 A carer if required will be admitted free of charge to those supporters with disabilities who are in receipt of Disability Living allowance medium or higher levels or in receipt of any level of Personal Independent Payments (PIP).